ttencate/aoc2017/03_tcl/README.md

 not to enumerate the shells at all, but compute the right shell analytically with a floored square root.

-I chose the second solution, because it should be fast enough, is easier to debug, and has less potential for off-by-one errors.
+I chose the second solution, because it should be fast enough even if Part Two ups the ante, is easier to debug, and has less potential for off-by-one errors.

+---

+For part two, actually the naive spiral walking solution would have been more useful.
+Time for a rewrite.
+The coordinate system from the first part came in useful after all.